leuzoe/hdec/README.md

 Heidelberg via a cheap RS485/USB adapter, apply some configuration and then use the Wallbox as charging point in openWB.

-The concept of this module is as follows:
+The concept of this module, inprinciple, is as follows:
-- use the python module `heidelberg`
+- use the python lib `heidelberg`, controlling the wallbox by its Modbus interface
 - start a minimal webserver
-- control the wallbox by its Modbus interface
-- provide a "go-e"-like interface
+- provide a "Go-e"-like interface
-- use it as openWB charging point(s)
-- (yes, it's untested but reasonable that more than one box can be controlled)
+- use it as openWB charging point(s) (yes, it's untested but reasonable that more than one box can be controlled)
 - as a human interface, this module simply shows a status display

 ## Caveats